bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 ## Other Notes

-* Tokens are case sensitive
+* Tokens are case sensitive.
-* Tokens have built-in field validation to ensure Patterns are unique across the entire Sitecore instance
+* Tokens have built-in field validation to ensure Patterns are unique across the entire Sitecore instance.
-* Info, warnings, and errors are written to standard Sitecore logs; all logs are prepended with "[CATS]"
+* Info, warnings, and errors are written to standard Sitecore logs; all logs are prepended with "[CATS]".

 ## Upcoming Features